-Cumulative analysis for this project relied on the projections method.
-Cumulative growth at VNY and the five diversion airports was estimated based on growth projections published in the FAA's Terminal Area Forecasts (December 2006), and augmented by information from several available data sources, including the U.S. Department of Transportation's T100 database and Aircraft Situation Display to Industry data stream; the FAA's Air Traffic Activity Data System and Enhanced Traffic Management System Counts; modeling inputs in the FAA's Integrated Noise Model (for LAX); and individual airport master plans.4 Using these tools, forecasts for future growth at the project-related airports were estimated for 2014 and 2016, the years in which the proposed phaseout would have the greatest impact.
+Cumulative analysis for this project relied on the projections method consistent with CEQA Guidelines Section 15130(b)(1)(B).
+Cumulative growth at VNY and the five diversion airports was estimated based on growth projections published in the FAA's Terminal Area Forecasts (December 2006), and, in an effort to provide the most accurate and up-to-date projections possible, were augmented by information from several available data sources, including the U.S. Department of Transportation's T100 database and Aircraft Situation Display to Industry data stream; the FAA's Air Traffic Activity Data System and Enhanced Traffic Management System Counts; modeling inputs in the FAA's Integrated Noise Model (for LAX); and individual airport master plans.
+Using these tools, forecasts for future growth at the projectrelated airports were estimated for 2014 and 2016, the years in which the proposed phaseout would have the greatest impact.
 These forecast projections were an integral part of the noise analysis provided in Section 4.2 of this Draft EIR, which considers the project's incremental effects as noise limits are phased in and compares project conditions to non-project-related forecast conditions in 2014 and 2016.
 Detail on the cumulative growth in aircraft operations at the project-related airports is presented above in Section 5.1.2.